terraform-viettelidc/terraform-provider-vcloud/website/docs/r/rde.html.markdown

 ~> **Note:** The current implementation of Terraform import can only import resources into the state.
 It does not generate configuration.
 [More information.][docs-import]

--> Note: VCD allows to have many Runtime Defined Entities from a given type with the same name.
+-> Note: VCLOUD allows to have many Runtime Defined Entities from a given type with the same name.
 The only way to differentiate them is with their unique ID.

 An existing Runtime Defined Entity can be [imported][docs-import] into this resource via supplying its `vendor`, `nss`,